 In 1963, Valentina Tereshkova was the first woman in space, and the only one to travel in a spaceship by herself

-Valentina Tereshkova was born on March 6th 1937 in the village of Maslennikovo in central Russia, to a working-class family.
+Valentina Tereshkova (Терешко́ва) was born on March 6, 1937, to a working-class family in the village of Maslennikovo in central Russia.
 Her father was a tractor driver and her mother a seamstress at a textile plant.
 When she was two and a half years old, her father was killed in the battles between the Soviet Union and Finland in early WWII, leaving her mother alone with their three children.

 Young Tereshkova was forced to leave school after eighth grade to help support her family, but did not give up her education entirely.
 While working, she studied via correspondence in the school for industrial studies, and even received her high school diploma.
 She was also an enthusiastic communist, and was an active member in the party's youth organization.
 At the age of 22, Tereshkova fulfilled her childhood dream of skydiving.
 She fell in love with it and joined the local skydiving club, where she spent most of her spare time.